auth0/magic/readme.md

 #### magic.alt.util.bcrypt | magic.alt.util.bcrypt_verify

 Implements `bcrypt` using [node.bcrypt.js](https://github.com/kelektiv/node.bcrypt.js/), wrapping the OpenBSD implementation of the algorithm.
 An alterative to `magic.util.pwhash`.
-The security parameter (rounds) is set to 13, to bring the computational time in line with that for the `argon2id` implementation in the core api.
+The security parameter (rounds) is set to 13, to bring the computational time in line with that of `magic.util.pwhash` on a development machine - they may not scale equivalently, but it provides a sensible default.

+#### Notes

+- As a recommendation, `magic` should always be used with [node.js buffers](https://nodejs.org/api/buffer.html) for all (non-boolean) inputs, with the exception of passwords.
+Due to the variety of tasks to which it may be put, the library attempts to be as unopinionated about encoding as it is opinionated about algorithms.
+There is minimal decoding functionality, which will attempt to break down any plaintext input as `utf-8` and any cryptographic input (keys, ciphertexts, macs, signatures, etc.) as `hex`.
+If as a consumer of this library you decide to depend on this builtin decoder it is recommended that you extensively test it to make sure your inputs are being parsed appropriately.
+When in doubt, it is always safer to parse them yourself and pass in binary data.